morloc-project/morloc/README.md

 is a subcommand.

 ```
-morloc make hello.loc
+morloc make -o nexus hello.loc
 ```

-This will generate a single file named "nexus.pl".
-The nexus is the executable script that the user will interact with.
+This will generate a single file named "nexus".
+The nexus file is the executable script that the user will interact with.
 For this simple example, it is the only generated file.
-It is currently written in Perl.

-Calling "nexus.pl" with no arguemtns or with the `-h` flag, will print a help
+Calling "nexus" with no arguments or with the `-h` flag, will print a help
 message:

 ```
-$ ./nexus.pl -h
+$ ./nexus -h
 The following commands are exported:
   hello
     return: Str